XiaoyuZhangIS/XiaoyuZhangIS.github.io/_pages/about.md

 # 🔥 News
 - *2025.03*: &nbsp;🎓 Started my first year as a PhD student at the University of Auckland Business School
-- *2024.12*: &nbsp;🎉🎉 Attended ICIS (International Conference on Information Systems) 2024 and presented a paper, Bangkok, Thailand
+- *2024.12*: &nbsp;🎉 Attended ICIS (International Conference on Information Systems) 2024 and presented a paper, Bangkok, Thailand
-- *2024.08*: &nbsp;🎉🎉 Attended ISIC (The Information Seeking in Context Conference) 2024 and presented a paper, Aalborg, Denmark
+- *2024.08*: &nbsp;🎉 Attended ISIC (The Information Seeking in Context Conference) 2024 and presented a paper, Aalborg, Denmark
 - *2024.06*: &nbsp;🎓 Graduated with Research Master of Management from Nanjing University
-- *2024.04*: &nbsp;🎉🎉 Attended iConference 2024 and presented a poster, Changchun, China
+- *2024.04*: &nbsp;🎉 Attended iConference 2024 and presented a poster, Changchun, China
-- *2023.11*: &nbsp;🎉🎉 Attended ASIS&T Annual Meeting 2023 and presented a poster, London, UK
+- *2023.11*: &nbsp;🎉 Attended ASIS&T Annual Meeting 2023 and presented a poster, London, UK
-- *2023.07*: &nbsp;🎉🎉 Attended PACIS (Pacific Asia Conference on Information Systems) 2023 and presented a paper, Nanchang, China
+- *2023.07*: &nbsp;🎉 Attended PACIS (Pacific Asia Conference on Information Systems) 2023 and presented a paper, Nanchang, China
-- *2023.04*: &nbsp;🎉🎉 Attended CSWIM (China Summer Workshop on Information Management) 2023 and presented a paper, Changsha, China
+- *2023.04*: &nbsp;🎉 Attended CSWIM (China Summer Workshop on Information Management) 2023 and presented a paper, Changsha, China
 - *2021.09*: &nbsp;🎓 Started Research Master program at Nanjing University
 - *2021.06*: &nbsp;🎓 Graduated with Bachelor of Management from Nanjing University